Skip to content

 • Automatic Image Generation: Collections automatically generate cover images based on the media items they contain (see details below)

-• Can Contain Collections: Unlike playlists, collections can contain other collection objects (creating "meta-collections") when using the "Include collection only" option with the Collections field
+• Can Contain Collections: Unlike playlists, collections can contain other collection objects (creating "meta-collections") when using the "Include collections only" option with the Collection name field

 • Use cases: Organizing related content for browsing (e.g., "Action Movies", "Holiday Collection", "Director's Collection")